-This vegan carrot cake baked oatmeal with cream cheese drizzle is the perfect healthy gluten free meal prep breakfast to make on the weekend and eat all week!
+This vegan carrot cake baked oatmeal recipe with cream cheese drizzle is the perfect healthy gluten free meal prep breakfast to make on the weekend and eat all week!

 Table of contents